jen-k/2018-Python-Training/Schedule-and-Materials/week2.md

     * [The Code Ship](https://www.thecodeship.com/patterns/guide-to-python-function-decorators/) - Guide to decorators

 ### Reading for exercise 7
-SHOULD WE SWAP EXERCISE 7 FOR A 'PUBLISH YOUR HANGMAN TO THE WEB' CHALLENGE?
-OR SHOULD WE HAVE THEM PUBLISH THE WEATHER APP TO THE WEB?
 - Learn about Django with the [Django Girls Tutorial](https://tutorial.djangogirls.org/en/)
 - Read about [Testing in Django 1.11](https://docs.djangoproject.com/en/1.11/topics/testing/)
 - Optional Django reading from [Training 20/20](https://wikis.utexas.edu/display/training2020/Django)